-Cynthia Mlomo (one of the original the help of some donations, she was able to build and equip a simple Montessori school.
+Cynthia Mlomo (one of the original trained teachers) motivated for the use of the land for a preschool in 2013.
+With the help of some donations, she was able to build and equip a simple Montessori school.
 Cynthia receives a grant from the Department of Social Development and the parents pay a minimal school fee.
 With the grant from Kamvalethu, considerable improvements to the classroom building were carried out in December 2019 and a comprehensive set of materials was purchased and installed in the classroom in January 2020.
 Cynthia was also able to employ an assistant for the first time - with a classroom of 50 children, this has been a great help!

 "What a wonderful job, the school is now a bigger space and is well ventilated.
 Everything is clean and attractive for the children and they are learning new things every day.

 We feel very grateful."

+Cynthia, Principal

-Cynthia, Principal THE KAMVALETHU FOUNDATION ANNUAL REPORT 2019-20 THE KAMVALETHU FOUNDATION ANNUAL REPORT 2019-20 LITERACY DEVELOPMENT
+THE KAMVALETHU FOUNDATION ANNUAL REPORT 2019-20

+THE KAMVALETHU FOUNDATION ANNUAL REPORT 2019-20

+LITERACY DEVELOPMENT

 The other activities that Kamvalethu is involved in fall broadly under the category of 'Literacy Development'.
 We are trying to do our part in addressing the literacy challenge in South Africa (78% of Grade 4 children cannot read for meaning).
-Every area in which we operate has a slightly nuanced way of how they are addressing this challenge and we are supporting those projects which are the most promising.
+Every area in which we operate has a slightly nuanced way of how they are addressing this challenge and we are supporting those projects which we believe are the most promising.
+Ref: PIRLS, 2016

+AXIUM EDUCATION

-AXIUM EDUCATION Axium Education catalyses positive change in South Africa's worst-performing rural schools in order to unlock further economic and social potential in the country as a whole.
+Axium Education catalyses positive change in South Africa's worst-performing rural schools in order to unlock further economic and social potential in the country as a whole.
 They believe that there are vast amounts of untapped potential in every rural student, teacher, community and school.
 Axium Education aims to raise student achievement and to facilitate effective pathways for rural students to become successful lifelong learners.

 Kamvalethu and Axium Education joined forces in the Nobalisa programme in 2019.
 This programme sends "Nobalisas", or community readers, into schools and communities to assist with helping children to read.

-"Teachers tell us that they can see a BIG difference now that we are using the TaRL methodology."
+"Teachers tell us that they can see a BIG difference."

 Phumza, CWP Nobalisa Co-ordinator